Maneuvering measurement-coherence into measurement-entanglement: Resource theory of measurement-resource powers

 \begin{corollary} A bipartite incoherent measurement $\mathcal{M}_{AB}\in \imeas$ is equal to the incoherent basis measurement $\mathcal{I}_{AB}=\{\ketbra{ij}{ij}_{AB}:i,j=0,\dots, d-1\}$ followed by a classical post-processing channel $\mathcal{S}_{AB}\circ \mathcal{I}_{AB}$, where $\mathcal{S}_{AB}(X_{AB})= \sum_{x,y,i,j}p(x,y\vert i,j)\tr_{AB} ( \ketbra{ij}{ij}_{AB} X_{AB}) \ketbra{xy}{xy}_{A'B'}$ with a conditional probability distribution $p(x,y\vert i, j)=\bra{i,j}M_{xy}\ket{ij}_{AB}$ is a classical post-processing channel. \end{corollary} \begin{proof} A similar calculation as in Lemma~\ref{sup_thm: structure of a IM} shows the result. \end{proof} Note that Lemma~\ref{sup_thm: structure of a IM} and Corollary~\ref{sup_thm: structure of a bipartite IM} hold for any measurement $\mathcal{M}$ with an arbitrary number of measurement outcomes.

-\subsection{Resource theory of measurement-resource powers}
+\section{Resource theory of measurement-resource powers}

-\subsubsection{Measurement-cohering power}
+\subsection{Measurement-cohering power}

-The free static resource regarding measurement-coherence is the set of incoherent measurements $\imeas$, and the largest set of the free operations is $\dio$.
+The free static resource for measurement coherence is the set of incoherent measurements $\imeas$, and the largest set of free operations is $\dio$.
 We define the \mcp{} of a quantum channel as below: \begin{definition} The \mcp{} of a quantum channel $\mathcal{E}_{A}$ is defined as

 where the maximization is over $\imeas$ with an arbitrary ancillary system $\widetilde{A}$. \end{definition} The following lemma demonstrates that the optimizations in the definition of the \mcp{} are unnecessary: \begin{lemma} The \mcp{} of a quantum channel $\mathcal{E}_{A}$ is equal to the maximum measurement-coherence that can be generated via the quantum channel $\mathcal{E}_{A}$ from incoherent measurements.
 Furthermore, it is equal to the measurement relative entropy of measurement-coherence of the incoherent basis measurement $\mathcal{I}_{A}=\{\ketbra{i}{i}_{A}:i=0,\dots,d-1\}$ with the pre-processing channel $\mathcal{E}_{A}$: